Perception (TV series): Filming

 Although the series is set in Chicago, Illinois, filming for the pilot took place in Toronto, Ontario, Canada.
 Afterwards, filming was shifted to Los Angeles, California.

 Broadcast

 Perception premiered on TVB Pearl in Hong Kong on September 11, 2012.
 In the United Kingdom and Ireland, the series premiered on Watch on October 3, 2012.
 The second season debuted on September 3, 2013.
 In South Africa, it began airing on DStv on November 5, 2012.
 In India, it started airing on Zee Café on January 19, 2013.
 In Australia, Universal Channel premiered it on April 3, 2013.
 The third season premiered on January 5, 2015.
 TVNZ in New Zealand debuted the show on January 22, 2014.

 Home media

 On May 21, 2013, the complete first season was released on DVD.
-The series is also available for streaming on Amazon.com, Disney+ Star, iTunes, and American Broadcast Company's streaming service.
+The series is also available for streaming on Amazon.com, Disney+ Star, iTunes, and American Broadcasting Company's streaming service.